olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 Moxie Marlinspike co-runs the instant messaging platform known as Signal, [frequently mentioned](https://theintercept.com/2016/06/22/battle-of-the-secure-messaging-apps-how-signal-beats-whatsapp/) as the beacon of privacy and security for the industry.
 He was the creator of the Signal-protocol which lies at the heart of WhatsApp as their base implementation of E2EE.

-In 2017 The Guardian featured an story where it claimed that WhastApp contained a backdoor enabling authorities to access to end-to-end encrypted comms.
+In 2017 The Guardian featured a story where it claimed that WhastApp contained a backdoor enabling authorities to access to end-to-end encrypted comms.
 An actual misunderstanding of some quirk of the platform was quickly twisted into a backdoor story.

 We will examine this exact issue [later in the article](#limbo), but regading potential backdoors, heres what Moxie himself said: